 Alternate Route Idea

-The Park to Park route continues west from Casper along US-26 and US-287 and offers plenty of stops for outdoor recreation and education about the region’s history, both natural and human.
+The Park to Park route continues west from Casper along US-26 and US-287.
+Take a break from Wyoming’s I-25 for this route that offers plenty of stops for outdoor recreation and education about the region’s history, both natural and human.

 Kaycee (Exit 254)

 Pay homage to one of the most influential singers in country music history at the Chris LeDoux Park.
 After taking a photo with the statue in the park, head to Hoofprints of the Past Museum and learn about the history and heritage of the different groups of people who called Kaycee and the surrounding region home.

 Take a 65-mile detour on the Cloud Peak Scenic Byway through some of the most stunning natural sites in Wyoming.
 In town, take a walk on the Clear Creek Centennial Trail and follow it up with a visit to Fort Phil Kearny State Historic Site.